+The most useful analysis on the future of warfare highlights how cultural, institutional and professional biases can cloud objective thinking on forthcoming military conflict.
+For example, analysts often fall into the same trap: imagining the conflicts they would like to fight rather than the conflicts that are most likely to transpire.
 Nevertheless, analysts cannot shy away from thinking about the future; after all, it really is their core business.
 In a recent paper that was meant to be a discussion starter inside the European Union's institutions, I made a long list of assumptions about the future of warfare.
-Building on this issue, below is an overview of what analysts view as the main uncertainties pertaining to warfare for the next decade.
-These are issues experts normally cannot agree on, yet are decisive for the future trajectory of big global trends.
+Building on this issue, here is an overview of what analysts view as the main uncertainties pertaining to warfare for the next decade.
+These are issues experts normally cannot agree on, yet are decisive for the future trajectory of big global trends....